primefaces/primefaces/docs/7_1/core/elFunctions.md

 | Function | Description |
 | --- | --- |
-resolveClientId(expression, context) | Returns clientId of the component from a given expression. resolveWidgetVar(expression, context) | Returns widget variable name of the component from a given expression.
+resolveClientId(String expression, UIComponent source) | Returns the clientId of the resolved component for the given expression. resolveWidgetVar(String expression, UIComponent source) | Returns the widgetVar of the resolvee component for the given expression. resolveComponent(String expression, UIComponent source) | Returns the resolved UIComponent for the given expression.

 ### resolveClientId